Liverpool John Moores University

-This LLM is a hybrid taught and research masters degree that will enable you to make a significant and measurable contribution to the body of legal knowledge in your chosen subject.
+LJMU's Legal Practice LLM is a hybrid taught and research Masters degree enabling you to make a significant contribution to legal knowledge in your chosen subject.

-•Teaching delivered in the School of Law's Redmonds Building
+- Study in the School of Law's multi-million Redmonds Building

-•Open to all LPC/BVC/BPTC qualified students and to members of the solicitors' and barristers' professions, regardless of the date of qualification
+- Access this course if you are LPC/BVC/BPTC qualified student or a member of the solicitors' and barristers' professions, regardless of the date of qualification

-In addition, the LLM in Legal Practice is a stand-alone qualification that will enhance your career prospects through the acquisition of vocationally relevant knowledge and skills, thereby leading to a more rounded appreciation and understanding of your chosen areas of expertise.
+The LLM is a stand-alone qualification that will enhance your career prospects through the acquisition of vocationally relevant knowledge and skills, thereby leading to a more rounded appreciation and understanding of your chosen areas of expertise.

-•a Diploma in Legal Practice from a recognised LPC provider, or
+a diploma in Legal Practice from a recognised LPC provider

-If you are an international student who has successfully completed an LPC /BVC/ BPTC programme in England and Wales you are welcome to join the programme.
-Those whose first language is not English are required to have attained a recognised English Language qualification equivalent to IELTS 6.5, with a minimum of 5.5 in each component.
+If you are an international student who has successfully completed an LPC /BVC/ BPTC programme in England and Wales you are welcome to join the programme

-Your dissertation proposal and dissertation are assessed by academic staff in the School of Law against sets of assessment criteria which have been specifically devised for the purposes of assessment on this programme.
-Legal research skills for practitioners module is marked on a pass/fail grading and you will only proceed to the Dissertation stage once you have passed the proposal.
+On this course the Legal Research Skills for Practitioners module is marked on a pass/fail grading and you will only proceed to the Dissertation stage once you have passed the proposal.